The Ranch House

 Fully-equipped kitchen with large fridge and commercial oven and range

 Small reading / meeting room

 Clem Miller Environmental Education Center

-The Clem Miller Environmental Education Center is nestled in a secluded valley two miles from Limantour Beach.
-The Center is designed as a model of ecological sustainability with composting, recycling, and waste monitoring practices, solar heated water, and photovoltaic modules providing electricity.
-Facilities include a large cedar lodge with dining room, library/science center, and commercial kitchen.
+Nestled in a secluded valley two miles from Limantour Beach, the Center is designed as a model of ecological sustainability with composting, recycling, and waste monitoring practices, solar-heated water, and photovoltaic modules providing electricity.
 Most meals and classroom teachings take place inside the main lodge.
-There is also a wood burning stove and sitting area to keep participants warm during the chilly winter evenings.

-The area, including the nearby Youth Hostel, was once the site of the Laguna Ranch, one of the three pioneer dairy ranches of the Steele brothers.
-It was a dairy ranch until the late 1930’s when the U.S Army leased the land and installed roads and barracks during the cold war.
-Some of the ranch buildings were kept after purchase by the National Park Service in 1971 and were used for the American Youth Hostel.
-The army quonset huts (in use as an environmental education camp since 1972) were torn down in 1986 and replaced by the present building.
-The Point Reyes National Seashore Association raised private funds for this building and donated it to the National Park Service.
-The newer “annex” was built in 1996 to provide an office, two sleeping rooms for staff and an infirmary and laundry room.
+The area was the site of the Laguna Ranch until the late 1930’s when the U.S Army installed roads and barracks during the Cold War.
+Some of the ranch buildings were kept after purchase by the National Park Service in 1971 and were used by the American Youth Hostel.
+When the army quonset huts (in use as an environmental education camp since 1972) were torn down in 1986, Point Reyes National Seashore Association raised private funds for the present building and donated it to the National Park Service.

 Library / science center